Fishing Club Rules

 1. General Information:

-and substitutions will be allowed once a season per team member.
-Any
+teams and substitutions will be allowed once a season per team member.
+Any substitute

-substitute will be required to pay the $25 Membership Fee prior to
+will be required to pay the $25 Membership Fee prior to participation in any

 and Entry fees will not be refunded after May 1 of the tournament year.